19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (d) the particulars to be recorded in, or in respect of, books kept by DI Scheme members for the purpose of computing the amount of insured deposits placed with the DI Scheme members, and the particulars to be recorded in, or in respect of, books kept by PPF Scheme members for the purpose of confirming the insured policies issued by the PPF Scheme members;

-(e) the manner in which compensation is to be paid to insured depositors and persons referred to in section 22(7) from the DI Fund, insured policy owners from the PPF Life Fund and the PPF General Fund, and beneficiaries of insured policies which are covered under the PPF General Fund and provide third party benefits from the PPF General Fund;
+(e) the manner in which compensation is to be paid to the following persons:

+(i) insured depositors and persons mentioned in section 22(7) from the DI Fund;

+(ii) any covered party from the PPF Life Fund and the PPF General Fund;

+[Act 31 of 2018 wef 01/04/2019]

 (f) the collection from any DI Scheme member by the Agency of any information in relation to its insured deposits and insured depositors, for the purpose of computing the amount of compensation which is to be paid to the insured depositors; and

-(g) the collection from any PPF Scheme member by the Agency of any information in relation to the insured policies, insured policy owners and beneficiaries of insured policies which are covered under the PPF General Fund and provide third party benefits, for the purpose of computing the amount of compensation which is to be paid to the insured policy owners or beneficiaries.
+(g) the collection from any PPF Scheme member by the Agency of any information in relation to the insured policies and any covered party for the purpose of computing the amount of compensation that is to be paid to the covered party.

+[Act 31 of 2018 wef 01/04/2019]

 (3) The Agency may, at any time, amend or revoke the whole or part of any Rule issued under this section.